benchkram/bob/README.md

 What else?
-* Write build outputs relative to your repository to keep IDE & Hot-Reloading functional
+* **Full Stack Friendly** - Write build outputs relative to your repository to keep IDE & Hot-Reloading functional

 # Getting Started